APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel              May 2018

+   Vnew:  A DNSSEC validating resolver that is configured to implement
-      key store will respond with an A or AAAA RRset response for "root- key-sentinel-is-ta" queries, SERVFAIL for "root-key-sentinel-not-
+      this mechanism has loaded the nominated key into its local trusted key store will respond with an A or AAAA RRset response for "root- key-sentinel-is-ta" queries, SERVFAIL for "root-key-sentinel-not-
       ta" queries and SERVFAIL for the signed name queries that return